wfro/open-state-colorado/README.md

 - Users can bookmark bills and legislators
 - Users can see legislators by district
+- Legislators are displayed with donors
 - Users can use a web interface to view a general list of bills and filter by issues
-- Find donors for legislators

 #### "Ship is actively sinking" protocol: